QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 decision makers in this model do not really face a problem of forecasting the forecasts of others.

+Because
-They know those forecasts because they are the same as their own.
+they are the same as their own, they know those forecasts.

 ### Further historical remarks

-{cite}`sargent91` proposed a way to compute an equilibrium without making Townsend’s approximation.
+Sargent {cite}`sargent91` proposed a way to compute an equilibrium without making Townsend’s approximation.

 Extending the reasoning of {cite}`Muth1960`, Sargent noticed that it is possible to